 Designing and Managing the Supply Chain, Third Edition, by Simchi-Levi, Kaminsky and Simchi-Levi, 2008, New York: McGraw-Hill.
 There are a number of typos in this edition.
-A list of significant typos will be posted on the course bSpace.
+A list of significant typos will be posted on the course bCourses.

-Assignments and Grading:
+Assignments:

 There will be regular reading assignments.
 There will be weekly or bi-weekly written assignments.
-Some will be quantitative, some will be qualitative.
-Homework will not be graded, but you must be prepared to discuss it in class.
+Some will be quantitative and some will be qualitative.
+There will be one midterm and one final exam.
+There will be a project related to a real company, details will be discussed in class.